1-phase vs 3-phase charging & 16A vs 32A

 The choice between 1-phase and 3-phase, 16A or 32A, depends on both your vehicle and your charging environment.
 For most European EV drivers, a 3-phase 16A (11 kW) setup strikes the right balance between speed and practicality.
 Those who drive long distances daily or want maximum flexibility may prefer 22 kW (3-phase, 32A).

-And when it comes to cables, one fact stands out: a 32A charging cable is always the most flexible option.
+And when it comes to EV charging cables, one fact stands out: a 32A charging cable is always the most flexible option.
 It can safely be used on both 16A and 32A charge points, ensuring compatibility with virtually any EV charging situation.

 With certified, weather-resistant charging cables from Voldt®, you can rely on safe, durable, and future-proof charging solutions — made in Europe, built without compromise.